ravachol/kew/website/site_src/docs.md

 kewrc is never changed by kew with the exception of when you run kew path.

 If you delete your kewrc a new default one will be generated.
-You wont get newe r config options listed in your config file unless you do this.
+You wont get newer config options listed in your config file unless you do this.

 ## Layouts